ki-chi/JQuants.jl/README.md

 julia> getfinannouncement(); # Get announcement of the next-day financial disclosure
 ```

-See the [documentation](docs-stable-url) for detailed usage of the functions.
+See the [documentation][docs-stable-url] for detailed usage of the functions.

 # Disclaimers